jprchlik/sigmoid_selector/docs/manual_measurement_code/sigmoidsize_adv/index.rst

 sigmoidsize_adv performs a few measurements of sigmoids with some user intervention.
-The only input to the program is a directory containing any number of sigmoid files.
+The only input to the program is a keyword directory containing any number of sigmoid files (dir).
 First, the program sets the scale for each observation.
 Note that XRT images in the catalog are already normalized by exposure time, but that does not reset the EXPTIME header in the fits file.